 Connecting people to nature and a healthier world through wetland conservation

 Ducks Unlimited Canada (DUC) is the leader in wetland conservation.
-A registered charity, DUC partners with government, industry, non-profit organizations and landowners to conserve wetlands that are critical to waterfowl, wildlife and the environment.
+A registered charity, we partner with government, industry, non-profit organizations and landowners to conserve wetlands that are critical to waterfowl, wildlife and the environment.

-- DUC was established in 1938 by conservation-minded waterfowlers who recognized the importance of wetlands.
-DUC is proud of its waterfowling heritage.
+- We were established in 1938 by conservation-minded waterfowlers who recognized the importance of wetlands.
+We are proud of its waterfowling heritage.

-- DUC has nearly 75 years of experience conserving wetlands.
+- We have 77 years of experience conserving wetlands.

-- DUC is part of a larger Ducks Unlimited family, which includes Ducks Unlimited in the United States, Mexico and New Zealand.
+- We are part of a larger Ducks Unlimited family, which includes Ducks Unlimited in the United States, Mexico and New Zealand.

-DUC is a registered charity supported by conservation-minded people who make generous financial and in-kind contributions.
-In a commitment to transparency, DUC follows the highest ethical and financial standards to ensure donations are directed to our mission, which creates a healthier world.
-Learn more about DUC successes in our annual reports.
+We are a registered charity supported by conservation-minded people who make generous financial and in-kind contributions.
+In a commitment to transparency, we follow the highest ethical and financial standards to ensure donations are directed to our mission, which creates a healthier world.
+Learn more about our successes in our annual reports.